laravel/docs/events.md

 php artisan make:listener SendPodcastNotification --event=PodcastProcessed
 ```

 For convenience, you may also invoke the `make:event` and `make:listener` Artisan commands without additional arguments.
-When you do so, Laravel will automatically prompt your of the class name and, when creating a listener, the event it should listen to:
+When you do so, Laravel will automatically prompt you for the class name and, when creating a listener, the event it should listen to:

 ```shell
 php artisan make:event